What shape screen should I go for - 16:9 or Cinemascope?

 Regular TV comes in 16:9 aspect - the shape of every modern TV screen.

-With projectors, you could go either way, so what’s best?
+With projectors, you can go either way, so what’s best?

 1. 16:9 Aspect